 Most requirements are documented in Transactions (Volume 2) and Content Modules (Volume 3).
 This section documents any additional requirements on profile’s actors.

-There are three actors in this profile.
+There are five actors in this profile.
 The first actor is the Care Plan Contributor.
 This actor interacts with both the Care Plan Service and the Care Plan Definition Service.
 This actor creates and updates the care plan.
 This actor also acts on the request or task resources as part of the care planning process.

+The second actor is the Care Team Contributor.
+This actor is grouped with the Care Plan Contributor actor to support the care team workflow as a component of care planning.
+This actor interacts with the Care Team Service to create and update the care team aspects of the care plan.

-The second actor is the Care Plan Service.
+The third actor is the Care Plan Service.
 This actor manages patient specific Care Plans.

+The fourth actor is the Care Team Service.
+This actor manages Care Team updates.

-The third actor is the Care Plan Definition Service.
+The fifth actor is the Care Plan Definition Service.
 This actor manages Plan Definitions that are used for order sets, protocols, clinical practice guidelines, etc.